cloudify-cosmo/docs.getcloudify.org/content/working_with/console/_index.md

 You can see a list of advanced settings and values in [cloudify-cosmo/cloudify-stage repository](https://github.com/cloudify-cosmo/cloudify-stage/blob/master/conf/userConfig.json).

-Please be aware that for changes to make effect, you have to restart Cloudify Console.
+Please be aware that for changes to make effect, you have to restart Cloudify Console service on Cloudify Manager machine.